Thopic/TCR_pairings/readme.md

 ```

-## Analysis of the results
+## Analysis and generation of the figure of the paper

-The different figures appearing in the paper and their generating code can be found in the *.ipynb (python notebook) files in the folder Notes.
+The different figures appearing in the paper and their generating code can be found in the *.ipynb (python notebook) files in the `Notes` folder.
+All notebooks are jupyter notebooks and work with Python 3.6+ (and probably 3+).

+More precisely:
+- `correlations_VJ.ipynb`: Contains the correlations between the V and J genes fragments for the different pairings, as well as the model used to model them.
+- `distances_entropies.ipynb`: Describes the distribution of CDR3's length for different type of sequences
+- `mutual_information.ipynb`: Computes the mutual information between the different features, and analyse the difference with the null.
+Also contains the selection model described in Methods.
+- `pgen_distributions.ipynb`: Contains the probability of generation distribution for different types of sequences.
+The probability of generation are already computed in `../Datas/Pgen`, but they can be reobtained using [https://github.com/qmarcou/IGoR](IGoR) if needed.
+- `proba_recombination.ipynb`: Generates the figures used in "Probability of recombination of ..." and "Fraction of cells with ...".
+- `proportion_shared_beta`: Show the proportion of shared betas.
+- `sharing.ipynb`: Compute the selection factors, the number of sequences shared between individuals, the number of beta present in multiple clonotypes...
+Warning, generated sequences not included for size reasons.
+To obtain those one need to download/install [https://github.com/qmarcou/IGoR](IGoR) and follow the instructions in the notebook.